-Loose skin can be emotionally frustrating for women who want their bodies to go back to how they were prepregnancy.
+Loose skin can be emotionally frustrating for women who want their bodies to go back to how they were before pregnancy.
 But it’s important to remember that this can take time.

 Your body just did an amazing thing by giving birth, so try to go easy on yourself.

-- Strength training.
-Situps and pushups are always go-to gut busters, but Pilates, yoga, and barre classes include moves like planks that force you to tighten your core, hip, and glute muscles for extended periods of time.
+Situps and pushups are go-to gut busters, but Pilates, yoga, and barre classes include moves, like planks, that force you to tighten your core, hip, and glute muscles for extended periods of time.
 This improves muscle tone, tightening, and lengthens you out.

-Be sure to get your doctor’s approval before exercising postpartum.
-Always let an instructor or trainer know that you recently gave birth.
+If you’re taking a class or working with a trainer, let the instructor know that you recently gave birth.
 There may be certain moves you need to avoid.

 Water helps hydrate the skin and make it more elastic.
 Your body is more efficient with more water, too.
 It can burn fat more easily and reduce water retention in your belly.

-Almond oil can also help with stretch marks.
-Try rubbing essential oils like lavender or grape seed oil along the tummy line to help tighten the skin.
+Almond oil may help with stretch marks.
+Try rubbing essential oils, like jojoba oil or coconut oil along the tummy line to help tighten the skin.

-Some women prefer spa wraps for a special occasion.
+Spa wraps might work for a special occasion.
 They can help with skin firming, but only temporarily.
 You might see powdered kelp, sea salt, or clay in a spa wrap.
 These help detoxify, soften, and tighten the skin.

 Abdominoplasty, or tummy tuck surgery, is an option to tighten muscles and remove excess skin.
-But it is not a substitute for losing weight or an exercise program.
-Be sure to talk to your doctor about your options.
+But it’s not a substitute for losing weight or an exercise program.

-The average cost of a tummy tuck is about $5,500, according to the American Society of Plastic Surgeons (ASPS).
-That fee does not include anesthesia, operating room facilities, or other related expenses.
-While most health insurance does not cover this surgery, many plastic surgeons offer patients financing plans.
+The average cost of a tummy tuck is about $5,992, according to the American Society of Plastic Surgeons (ASPS).
+That doesn’t include anesthesia, operating room facilities, or other related expenses.
+While most health insurance doesn’t cover this surgery, many plastic surgeons offer patients financing plans.